mlflow/mlflow/docs/source/rest_api.rst

 +-------------------------------------------+-------------+

-API to log a parameter used for this run.
-Examples are params and hyperparams used for ML training, or constant dates and values used in an ETL pipeline.
+Log a parameter used for this run.
+Examples are params and hyperparameters used for ML training, or constant dates and values used in an ETL pipeline.
 A params is a ``STRING`` key-value pair.
 For a run, a single parameter is allowed to be logged only once.